-terminal strip only.

-BOTH LOCAL operation if TB-13A or TB-13C is programmed for

-LOCAL SELECT and a contact closure is made from TB-13A or TB-13C to TB-2.
+TB STRIP The terminal strip is used to select LOCAL or REMOTE mode.
+LOCAL mode if TB-13A or TB-13C is set for LOCAL SELECT and a contact closure is made between TB-13A or TB-13C and TB-2.
 If the contact closure is not made, the drive will be in REMOTE mode.